emanuelmaverick/school-projects/README.md

-# school-projects
+# School Projects 👨‍💻

-Computer Engineering projects and assignments organized by subject.
+All my coding projects and assignments for Computer Engineering courses, organized by subject and chapter.